-Traffic - Vehicles delivering raw materials and dispatching products to observe designated Operations Throughout operational phase 50,000.00 pa management speed limits for the area. manager operational phase - Deploy personnel at site entry and exit to direct traffic in and out of the site. - Place proper signage and warnings on the access roads to forewarn other motorists Workforce on the use of the road by heavy commercial vehicles.
-Project Contractor Duning 190,000.00 effluent Design and construct a septic tank - soak pit system for waste water management.
-Project Contractor During construction 190,000.00 - Monitor the quality of effluent discharged from the proposed septic tank - soak pit system.
-Proponent Quarterly on operation 12,000.00 per sample - Apply for and obtain an EDL from NEMA.
-Proponent Annually 35,000.00 pa - Procure the services on a NEMA licensed waste contractor to dispose of wastes from the facility Proponent Throughout operational 8,000.00 pm - Provide adequate running water.
-Proponent Throughout operational 200,000.00 pa Comply with the provisions of LN No. 120 of 2006.
-Proponent Throughout Nil - Comply with the provisions of LN No. 121 of 2006 operational Asbestos Ensure safe transportation and handling of the asbestos waste as per NEMA Proponent Throughout Variable exposure to guidelines on safe disposal asbestos 2013. operational phase depending on volume to be workers/occupier s/neighbours Provide appropriate PPE to workforce/occupiers/visitors and enforce their use. disposed s/neighbours Use wire fencing for the entire site. disposed Engage security personnel to restrict access.
-Install warning notices stating "Asbestos hazard area, keep out".
-The signs, with lettering of minimum 150mm in height, shall be placed so that they are clearly visible.
-All transportation vessels, re-useable containers or any other similar article which have been in contact with asbestos waste shall be cleaned at the disposal site.
-Soil & water Construct water proof pits with 130mm thick concrete lining/wall and a base of Proponent Throughout Variable contamination similar thickness. operational phase depending on
+- Dispose of waste at the designated dumpsites. - Transportation of wastes from the site to be done by a NEMA registered solid waste handler who will use appropriate vehicles for conveyance of wastes from site to designated sites. - Comply with the provisions of LN No. 121 of 2006.
+Traffic - Vehicles delivering raw materials and dispatching products to observe designated Operations Throughout 50,000.00 pa management speed limits for the area. manager operational phase - Deploy personnel at site entry and exit to direct traffic in and out of the site. - Place proper signage and warnings on the access roads to forewarn other motorists on the use of the road by heavy commercial vehicles.
+Workforce - Design and construct a septic tank - soak pit system for waste water management.
+Project Contractor During 190,000.00 effluent construction - Monitor the quality of effluent discharged from the proposed septic tank - soak pit Proponent Quarterly on 12,000.00 per system. operation sample - Apply for and obtain an EDL from NEMA.
+Proponent Annually 105,000.00 pa - Procure the services on a NEMA licensed waste contractor to dispose of wastes Proponent Throughout 8,000.00 pm from the facility operational - Provide adequate running water.
+Proponent Throughout 200,000.00 pa operational - Comply with the provisions of LN No. 120 of 2006.
+Proponent Throughout Nil - Comply with the provisions of LN No. 121 of 2006 operational Medical - Have well trained first aid personnel at the premises site at all times.
+Proponent Throughout To be emergencies - Ensure first aid facilities are adequate and staffs have been trained. operational phase determined on - Have contact numbers of reliable health facilities and professional health a need by need practitioners. basis - Ensure that there is always a standby ambulance for transportation in case of emergencies.
+Accidents and Implement a health and safety program to address and minimize internal accidents and Proponent Throughout Contingency incidents safety incidents. operational phase fund to be establis shed